-Former students:
+Former UHCL graduate students

+Former graduate students who have left the university, but who will apply to return to the same program they left, can apply by the UHCL priority or final semester deadlines.

-- Former UHCL graduate students interested in returning to the same program: Former graduate students, who would like to return to their previous graduate program after three semesters of non-enrollment, must be readmitted.
-To qualify for readmission, these students must have left the university in good standing and should follow procedures outlined in the Readmission or Status Change Process section. - Former UHCL graduate students interested in returning under a different major: Former graduate students, who are interested in returning under a different major, should apply by the posted deadline for new graduate students. - Former or current UHCL undergraduate students interested in enrolling in graduate coursework: Former undergraduate students, who have earned a bachelor's degree or students who are eligible to graduate (see Applicants with Pending Bachelor's Degrees) and are seeking graduate admission, must apply to the appropriate graduate programs by the posted deadline for new graduate students.
-These students are eligible for new student scholarships available to graduate students.
+Former/returning UHCL graduate students, who apply to the same program after three semesters of non-enrollment, must be readmitted.
+To qualify for readmission, these students must have left the university in good standing and should follow procedures outlined in Readmission or Status Change Process (p.
+29).

+Former UHCL graduate students interested in returning under a different major: Former graduate students, who are interested in returning under a different major, should apply by the posted deadline for new graduate students.